zero731/Classifying_Hate_Speech_Tweets/README.md

 <br>
 Of the 78 hate speech tweets incorrectly labeled as merely 'offensive language' by the model, several of them do not clearly appear to be hate speech at least to me.
  - For example, the following tweet certainly contains language most would classify as offensive.
-However, in this context, it appears to possibly be an overall positive tweet and may be an example of a minority group reclaiming a slur for their own use. <br> **Wish I coulda said more to @EmmaleeeParkerr tonight.
+However, in this context, it appears to possibly be an overall positive tweet and may be an example of a minority group reclaiming a slur for their own use.
+ **Wish I coulda said more to @EmmaleeeParkerr tonight.
 Good seeing you fag. &#128540;** <br>
  - In another example, the following tweet is certainly offensive and uses what is now most often considered a slur for referring to those with intellectual disabilities.
 However, it is not targeting any specific person or inciting violence or harm against a marginalized group.
 One could possibly make the argument that it promotes harmful stereotypes, but it is difficult to tell.
-As such, it is not clear cut that this violates Twitter's hateful conduct policy. <br> **DeeDee, Patrick, Ed, Sheen, Timmy's Dad, Beavis &amp; Butthead, Peter Griffin.
+As such, it is not clear cut that this violates Twitter's hateful conduct policy.
+ **DeeDee, Patrick, Ed, Sheen, Timmy's Dad, Beavis &amp; Butthead, Peter Griffin.
 This is just a list of SOME mentally retarded cartoon characters.**
  - Certain versions of the n-word such as "nigga", "nicca", "niggah", and "nigguh" are frequently used by black people in a way that reclaims the original slur.
 While many people still regard these versions as offensive, especially when appropriated by other racial groups, these words are not strongly associated with clear cut hate speech like the original slur.
 So depending on context and who is using the word, these words are less likely to indicate hate speech.
 The following tweets are some examples that voters classified as hate speech but that the model labeled as 'offensive':
    - **' Happppppy Birthdayyyy &#1041191;&#1041196;&#1043215; lol .
 Niggahs is really 21 in this bitch &#1043358;&#1041219; . http://t.co/YatU7pbsHX**
    - **RT @xDSmooth: The way this niggah just flinched at this movie was #priceless @1BookieG**